 The moment you see those flashing lights in your rearview mirror can change your whole life.
-Don’t take longer than that to take the first step to protect yourself and your future.
+Don't take longer than that to take the first step to protect yourself and your future.
 Contact us today for a free consultation.
-Consultations can take place at either of our offices—or even in your home—to learn more about who he is, what he does, and how he can help you successfully address a Massachusetts OUI charge and get back on the road.
+Consultations can take place at either of our offices—or even in your home—to learn more about who we are, what we do, and how we can help you successfully address a Massachusetts OUI charge and get back on the road.

 While alcohol and drugs can affect people differently based on many factors including gender, weight, and rate of ingestion, every state in the U.S. has laws that set limits and address those who operate a vehicle while impaired.

 In Massachusetts, impaired driving laws fall under two categories:

 Whether this is your first offense or your sixth offense, there are two options.
 Fight the case or accept the facts of the case as is.
 The outcome and the risks associated with each options depends in part on how many prior OUI convictions a person has.